vavr-io/vavr/CONTRIBUTING.md

 ### Backward compatibility

-We distinguish between 3 kinds of (backwward-)compatibilty:
+We distinguish between 3 kinds of (backward-)compatibilty:

 1. **Source** - Source compatibility concerns translating Java source code into class files.
 2. **Binary** - Binary compatibility is [defined](http://java.sun.com/docs/books/jls/third_edition/html/binaryComp.html#13.2) in The Java Language Specification as preserving the ability to link without error.
 3. **Behavioral** - Behavioral compatibility includes the semantics of the code that is executed at runtime.

 _Source: [OpenJDK Developers Guide v0.777, Kinds of Compatibility](http://cr.openjdk.java.net/~darcy/OpenJdkDevGuide/OpenJdkDevelopersGuide.v0.777.html#compatibility)_

+Javaslang retains binary backwards compatability (drop in replacement jar) for major versions.
+Semantic (intended) behavioral compatibility is also retained (bug fixes may change unintended behaviours).

 We currently check for API changes (which may affect the binary compatibility) using the maven-bundle-plugin: